 ECC Agency Application 2018 will be accepted on a rolling basis, with an early priority deadline of March 1, 2018.

 Worried about time commitment?
 Take a look at how the hours break down.

 |FYS: The Common Good*

 |ECC Seminar (1 credit)||ECC Seminar (1 credit)|

 |3-4 Exploratory Courses for AOI or major courses||3-4 Exploratory Courses for AOI or major courses|

 *fulfill related AOI requirements **Engaged Citizen Corps members have been pre-approved to register for the J-term Info Lit course, allowing for 3 additional credits to be taken in the fall or spring semester

-This program was selected as the winner for the national Service + Higher Ed Innovation Challenge.
-Challenge and funding made possible by National Conference on Citizenship, The Aspen Institute Franklin Project and Lumina Foundation.
+This program was selected as the winner for the national Service + Higher Ed Innovation Challenge in 2015.
+Challenge and funding was made possible by National Conference on Citizenship, The Aspen Institute Franklin Project and Lumina Foundation.
 The 2017-2018 program will be funded in part by AmeriCorps.